-- 1 Touch the settings icon $\checkmark$ Settings tab $\checkmark$ Settings - 2 Touch the Export Data button. - 3 Enter the Super User password.
+- 1 Touch the settings icon $\bigcirc$ $\rightarrow$ Settings tab $\bigcirc$ Settings - 2 Touch the Export Data button. - 3 Enter the Super User password.
 All passwords are set during system initialization.
 Contact your hospital administrator or IT department for password. - 4 Touch Diagnostics Export button. - 5 Insert an Edwards approved USB flash drive into one of the available monitor USB ports. - 6 Allow the diagnostic export to complete as indicated on the screen.